 The GTX 780 came with 7080 million transistors instead of 3540 million transistors used in the GTX 680.

 There were no 800 series of graphics cards from Nvidia, and the company went away from GTX 780 to GTX 980.

 The Nvidia Maxwell architecture was released in 2014, and the company launched the 900 Series of graphics cards with it.

 The popular Maxwell-based graphics cards were Nvidia GTX 960, GTX 970, GTX 980, etc.

 Maxwell was a big jump for the company as the GTX 980 came with 5200 million transistors and 4 GB of GDDR5 memory.

 Maxwell was also based on the TSMCs 28 Nm manufacturing process.

-The graphics card came with an 1127 Mhz clock speed, with 7 Gbps memory throughput offering incredible gaming performance.
+The graphics card came with an 1127 Mhz clock speed, 7 Gbps memory throughput, and incredible gaming performance.
 With a TDP of just 165 Watts, it offered unmatched performance that was never seen before.

 Nvidia Pascal (May 2016)